 Beginning as a fast-moving, narrow river, the Neuse gradually widens and slows, occasionally splitting into multiple channels.
 By the time it reaches Pine Cliff Recreation Area, where the MST paddle route ends, it has formed a 2.5-mile-wide estuary.
 The river flows on another eleven miles to empty into Pamlico Sound, where it spreads to five miles wide.

 Throughout your paddle the shores are heavily forested, often with a wilderness feel.
 In places, the banks fall away at water level; in other places—notably Cliffs of the Neuse State Park—they can range as high as 90 feet above the river.
 Around every bend you will find new wonders: cypress swamps; sand banks and bars for camping; birds of every description (heron, kingfisher, osprey, warblers); and wildlife coming down to drink from the river.

 The few towns along the river present welcome opportunities to get a meal, explore eastern North Carolina’s history, camp, or just take a break.
 In Goldsboro, Kinston, and New Bern (as well as in Cliffs of the Neuse State Park), you will find walking trails that State Parks has accepted for inclusion in a planned continuous MST hiking route paralleling the Neuse.

-For an advanced look, take a virtual trip down the river using Google Earth or Mapquest Satellite.
+For an advance look at the route, take a virtual trip down the river using Google Earth or Apple Maps.
 In addition, we highly recommend using a good GPS device for navigation on the river.
 This guide provides coordinates to help locate nearly every feature on the river, many of which can be difficult to find from a boat.
 People interested in paddling the entire river should contact Sound Rivers for further information.